dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 Inheritance of material-type custom nodes is also allowed, so that new or changed input values can be applied on top of those specified in the inherited material.

+##### Example: Pre-Shader Compositing Material

-Example: A material to blend between three different surface layers using mask textures.
+A material to blend between three different surface layers using mask textures.
 This example also demonstrates the use of the "target" attribute of a shader implementation element to define multiple renderer-specific shaders of the same type referenced within a single material, and the use of interface tokens to define texture filenames.

 ```
 <?xml version="1.0" encoding="UTF-8"?>